Click here for Training Videos

 During the import process, if the file being imported is older then the file that it will overwrite, you are warned and asked if you want to continue the process.

 Import allows you to restore your MDG Data File.
-If the hard drive on your PC should fail or become infected with a virus, and you have created a backup copy of your file, you can use the import process to restore your data.
+If the hard drive on your PC should fail, and you have created a backup copy of your file, you can use the import process to restore your data.

 If you are unable to open the file you want to replace from within MyDataGuard delete it manually.
 See 'Bypass the Import Process' for more help.